nklabs/libnklabs/doc/nkoutfile.md

 size_t nk_fnote(nkoutfile_t *f);
 ```

-This is a thin wrapper that provides fast, low overhead file-like
+This is a thin wrapper that provides fast, low overhead file-like optionally
-sequential write access primitives to an underlying memory area or block
+buffered sequential write access primitives to an underlying memory area or
-device.
-It is used to direct output from __nk_fprintf__ to a particular
+block device.
+It is used to direct output from __nk_fprintf__ to a
-device or memory region.
+particular device or memory region.

 An nkoutfile_t may be opened in the following ways: